sethwv/game-thumbs/docs/team-matching.md

 Replace `/path/to/your/teams.json` with the absolute path to your custom file.
 The `:ro` flag makes it read-only.

+**Additive Merging:** Your custom file is merged with the built-in team data at runtime:
+- Built-in teams remain available
+- Your custom teams are added to the system
+- For teams that exist in both files, aliases are combined (duplicates removed)
+- Your override values take precedence
+- No need to maintain a complete copy of all teams

 The file is loaded on server startup.
 Restart the container to reload changes.
+Check logs for merge confirmation messages.

 ---